-To learn more about the engagement and insights from our Kep Track survey and user groups forums, see the 'what we've heard summary' at http://www.mainroads.wa.gove.au/eastlinkwa
+To learn more about the engagement and insights from our Kep Track survey and user groups forums, see the 'what we've heard summary' on the EastLink WA website.

 What changes to the Kep Track are proposed?

 Between Werribee Road and Hawke Avenue in Wundowie, the Kep Track has been designed as a gravel track which will be located to the south of the proposed highway to maximise the buffer of bushland and minimise the number of times the Track needs to cross the highway.